saeedmaghdam/K8sMutatingWebhook/README.md

 1. Intercepts the request to create/update an Ingress resource
 2. Checks if the Ingress has the special annotation to skip client certificate authentication
+3. If the skip annotation is set to "true", it removes any existing client certificate annotations
-3. If not, adds all required NGINX annotations for client certificate authentication
+4. If the skip annotation doesn't exist or is set to "false", it adds all required client certificate annotations
-4. Returns the modified Ingress object to the Kubernetes API server
+5. Returns the modified Ingress object to the Kubernetes API server

 ## Required Annotations